 Based on the number of employees at relevant organisations we have identified in the field of technical AI safety, there are likely to be only a few hundred full-time technical AI safety researchers worldwide.

-5. Gaining and leveraging expertise on China are promising options in general.
+5. Gaining and leveraging expertise on China is a promising option in general.

 As we talked about in our earlier guide to China-related careers, China has a crucial role in almost all our priority problem areas.
 This flows largely from it being home to a fifth of the world’s population, its status as the world’s second-largest economy, and its significance as a nuclear and military power.
 Despite this, there is relatively poor understanding and coordination between China and the West.

-In terms of career capital, there are lots of backup options if you pursue a path of improving Sino–Western coordination on AI.
-Many people recognise the importance of improving Sino–Western coordination more broadly.
+In terms of career capital, there are lots of backup options if you pursue a path of improving China–Western coordination on AI.
+Many people recognise the importance of improving China–Western coordination more broadly.
 In the West, there is a lot of interest in China affairs in general, and China expertise is only growing in importance and demand.
-So, even if your plans for improving coordination on AI don’t work out, you can still use the aptitude you will have gained in Sino–Western relations to help solve other pressing problems.
+So, even if your plans for improving coordination on AI don’t work out, you can still use the aptitude you will have gained in China–Western relations to help solve other pressing problems.